 I've put together a solar domestic hot water system troubleshooting program, called SDHW-PROB, to help novices and homeowners troubleshoot their SDHW systems.
 This is available to use online at no charge.
 If this is of interest to you, just click here to get started.
 The first two pages tell you about the program and how to use it.

 A Few Controller Maintenance Hints ---

-Every service technician should carry a can of TV tuner cleaner such as that found at Radio Shack.
-Often a controller problem can be fixed by simply spraying a bit of the TV tuner cleaner into the ON-AUTO-OFF switch (or other additional switches).
+Every service technician should carry a can of electrical contact cleaner such as that found at Radio Shack.
+Often a controller problem can be fixed by simply spraying a bit of the contact cleaner into the ON-AUTO-OFF switch (or other additional switches).

 Check for tightness of all sensor and controller terminal board wire terminations before assuming the controller is bad.